SEND Termly Parent Forum

 - Positive behaviour rewards system

 Each learner identified as having SEN, is entitled to support that is ‘additional to or different from’ a normal differentiated curriculum.
 The type of support is dependent on the individual learning needs, and is intended to enable access to learning and overcome the barrier to learning identified.
 This support is described on a provision map, which although does not detail the individual learner names, describes the interventions and actions that we undertake at Ashleigh Primary School and Nursery to support learners with SEN across the year groups.
 We modify the provision map regularly, and it changes every year, to reflect the changing needs of our learners.
-The cluster provision map for 2017-18 is available here.
+The school provision map for 2017-2018 is available here.
 Please also see practical support strategies to overcome barriers to learning.
 In consultation with the individual child and parents, teachers will complete an ‘All About Me’ document to ensure that children are fully involved in their own learning.
 We work closely with other schools and professionals to ensure that we identify and work with high quality intervention programmes.

 At Ashleigh Infant and Nursery School we share the provision map with our colleagues in the Wymondham Cluster so we can learn from each other, share best practice and demonstrate what we offer for learners with SEN. We are also able to promote consistent practice across all the schools in our cluster ensuring equality of opportunity.

 Our provision map is shared with Governors who are able to ensure that we monitor the impact of these interventions on learning across the school.